Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 <img src="media/checkout.PNG">

+### Blog
+The user can view all the blogs that have are available for viewing.
+If they click on an individual blog they can read the full article and view any comments that have been made.
+Only logged in users are able to add new comments.

 ### 404 error page
 If the user encounters a 404 error they will see a custom page and a link to redirect to the home page.